johnj/php5-xcom/README.md

 ========
 In order to compile the xcommerce extension you will need libavro.

-The libavro build uses CMake (usually available in all package managers).
+The libavro build uses CMake (available in most package managers).

 <pre>
 $ git clone https://github.com/johnj/avro.git